3 hospitalized after commercial plane landing gear collapsed at Miami International Airport – KION546

 Crews used specialized foam trucks and conducted a primary search to ensure all passengers were off the aircraft.

-Crews also worked to mitigating fuel spillage, Miami-Dade Fire and Rescue said.
+Crews also worked to mitigate fuel spillage, Miami-Dade Fire and Rescue said.

-Two outbound flights were delayed so far in the area where the plane landed.
+The airline said the plane “had technical difficulties after landing at the Miami International Airport (MIA),” but did not provide further details about the incident.

+“At RED Air we express our absolute solidarity with the passengers and crew of the aircraft,” the company said in the statement.

-The National Transportation Safety Board said the aircraft was a McDonnell Douglas MD-82, and it will send a team of investigators to the incident site on Wednesday.
+The National Transportation Safety Board said the aircraft was a McDonnell Douglas MD-82, and it will send a team of investigators to the incident site Wednesday.
+The Dominican Civil Aviation Institute is also investigating and working with Miami authorities, Red Air said.

 The-CNN-Wire